 - Personal Statement (addressing understanding of clinical and translational science and commitment to pursuing a career that utilizes the skill set)

-- GRE General Test Scores (or MCAT for Medical School Graduates)
+- GRE General: Not Required (or MCAT for Medical School Graduates)

 - Application Fee

 - Language Proficiency (TOEFL or IELTS if applicable)

 - Transcript Evaluation (if applicable)